cibernox/ember-power-select/README.md

 This component was just tested it in modern browsers but there is no technical reason it wouldn't work in IE9+.
 If you find any problem please file an issue.

+## Testing

 In testing it requires phantomjs 2.0+.
+This component also provides some convenient [test helpers](www.ember-power-select.com/docs/test-helpers) to interact with the component in acceptance tests.

 ## Troubleshooting